Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 Filming the Shot

 It was an all-hands-on-deck situation the day of the shot.
-Episode 5.13 location photography was nearly complete with only this shot left to film before the production moved back to Albuquerque Studios to begin it's stage work.
+Episode 5.13 location photography was nearly complete with only this shot left to film before the production moved back to Albuquerque Studios to begin its stage work.
 I would be called back in again to help secure the neighborhood for the stunt drive.

-Nearly ten city blocks were completely shut down for the shoot, a process that involved both production personal and Albuquerque Police Department Intermittent Traffic Control (ITC).
+Nearly ten city blocks were completely shut down for the shoot, a process that involved both production personnel and Albuquerque Police Department Intermittent Traffic Control (ITC).
 I was stationed in a small residential condo road immediately to the west of the Lead Blvd Bridge.
 When cameras rolled, my job was to stop any and all traffic from driving or walking onto Lead Blvd.

-In total over ten different angles were shot that day.
+In total, over ten different angles were shot that day.
 Ironically, only one angle was ultimately used in the final version of the episode.

 Episode 5.15 Granite State